somashrirastogi/somashrirastogi/README.md

 # ***Hola!!
 Somashri Here👋🏻***
-- 🏳 I am a Hard Working and a determined student always learning and looking for the oppurtunities.
+- 🏳 I am a Hard Working and a determined student always learning and looking for the opportunities.
 - 🎓 Student
 - 🔭 I’m currently working on Web Development.
 - 🌱 I’m currently learning Python.